-Rule Definitions of Behaviors • For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavio r Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of S by The d Responsibilities as a 32.
-Students who take any action that creates a substantial risk such that serious bodily harm could result to any person.
+Rule Definitions of Behaviors (Consequence Levels For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavio r Contract or Lateral Transfer Level 4: Alternative Education School Assignment rels 3, 4, or 5 con by Level 5: Alternative Education Assignment with Expulsion Referral sequences are issued The d Responsibilities as a esult of a discipl 32.
+Reckless endangerment Students who take any action that creates a substantial risk such that serious bodily harm could result to any person.
 For example, throwing objects across a room or out of a window.
 Reckless Endangerment is NOT cutting class, roaming hallways, or leaving school without authorization Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment 4.
 Parent meeting 5.
 COSA with student support plan 6.
 Youth Court Grades 3 -12 Could warrant a long-term suspension, of 4 or more days Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 35.
-A student who engages in dangerous activities on behalf of an identified gang to commit disruptive or illegal acts within the school or community.
-Grades K - 12 Grades 3-12 Could warrant a long-term suspension, of 4 or more days Grades 6 - 12 Grades 6 - 12 Grades 6 - 12
+Gang affiliation A student who engages in dangerous activities on behalf of an identified gang to commit disruptive or illegal acts within the school or community.
+Grades K - 12 Grades 3 -12 Could warrant a long-term suspension, of 4 or more days Grades 6 - 12 Grades 6 - 12 Grades 6 - 12